BirdByte/importantDates/README.md

 12. Select the newly created role from the list.
 13. Select **Attach policies**
 14. Select **JSON** tab.
 15. Open the role.txt in GitHub.
 Copy and paste the contents into the JSON text area.
-This gives your Lambda function permission to publish to SNS, this following the rule of least permissions.
+This gives your Lambda function permission to publish to SNS.
 16. Select **Review Policy**
 17. .... in progress